Skip to content

 Whilst large fixed machines that could measure SaO2 have been around since the end of the Second World War, the more portable machine sprang into existence in the mid-1970s.
-Aoyagi gives a fascinating account of its development in which he describes using two tungsten bulbs as the light sources (at wavelengths of 630nm and 900nm) shone at the plucked ears of anaesthetised dogs before sampling arterial pH and PaO2.
-Now, fancy electronic jiggery-pokery measures the absorption of light at two frequencies (660nm and 940nm).
-As the light passes through it is absorbed differently by pulsatile tissue and oxygenated tissue.
-Differences are averaged over time and a number that is hopefully nearer 100Â than 80 is produced.
+Aoyagi gives a fascinating account of its development, describing the use of two tungsten bulbs (at wavelengths of 630nm and 900nm) that shone on the plucked ears of anaesthetised dogs before sampling arterial pH and PaO2.
+Now, fancy electronic jiggery-pokery measures light absorption at two frequencies (660nm and 940nm).
+As the light passes through, it is absorbed differently by pulsatile and oxygenated tissue.
+Differences are averaged over time, and a number that is hopefully closer to 100 than to 80 is produced.

 The oximeter uses the time difference between peaks to calculate the pulse rate in beats per minute.